avanhoewyk/ProgrammingChallenges/sql-assessment/README.md

 SELECT TOP 3 state, revenue
 FROM website_revenue ORDER BY revenue ASC;
 ```
+The third best state was OHIO and they generated $37,577.

 3. Write a query that shows total cost, impressions, clicks, and revenue of each campaign.
 Make sure to include the campaign name in the output.
 ```sql